 In some states, a general practice residency or other advanced education program (advanced education in general dentistry or specialty training) is accepted in lieu of a dental degree or certificate of completion.
 Minnesota is another unique case, as the state dental board determines educational credentials of international dentists on a case-by-case basis.

 Finally, Dr. Fox writes of a third option that is exclusive for foreign trained dentists:

 International Dentist Programs offer yet another alternative to dentists trained outside the U.S. Separate from other dental education programs, International Dentist Programs grant either DDS or DMD degrees or a certificate of completion.
 However, earning a certificate may only satisfy licensure eligibility requirements in the state where the program is located.

-Ultimately the current dental system is set in place so that a foreign trained dentist receives the same education as an American trained dentist.
-Dr. Fox provides different options for foreign trained dentists that can be chosen for the best fitting scenario.
+Ultimately the current dental system is set in place so that a foreign trained dentist in USA receives the same education as an American trained dentist.
+Dr. Fox provides different options for an international dentist in USA that can be chosen for the best fitting scenario.
 It’s a difficult path, but dentists on average make over $150,000 per year in the U.S..